 Crazy Glue HERO

 At Prince Rock School the group started part of our Reverberations project; connecting with the themes of history, journeys, belonging and identity.
-This group also worked with commissioned artists as part of the Reverberations public realm programme, they have continued to engage via our new Happier Blue Spaces programme too.
+This group worked with commissioned artists as part of the Reverberations public realm programme, have continued to engage via our the Happier Blue Spaces programme and have been commissioned (and published!) by the Plymouth Sound National Marine Park alongside Simon James.
+These families continue to engage in the ongoing programmes Take A Part delivers in the East End of Plymouth.

-Whitleigh Primary and Salisbury Road School's groups formed as part of the Centre Of Excellence in Creative Education project and are currently working on shaping the Traveling Museum of Communities.
+Whitleigh Primary and Salisbury Road School's Crazy Glue groups formed as part of the Centre Of Excellence in Creative Education project, worked on developing and shaping the Traveling Museum of Communities and are now part of the Democratising Archives project.

-Across the 4 schools we worked with families to deliver Plain Speaking Tours for British Art Show 9, they led 4 tours to members of Plymouth across all of the venues in the summer of 2022.
+Across the 4 schools Take A Part have worked with families to deliver Plain Speaking Tours for British Art Show 9 in 2022.
+The groups form a community of 'go to' advocates for arts in Plymouth.

-The Crazy Glue group model is bespoke but the basic shape of the programme is largely the same:
+The Crazy Glue group model is bespoke for each context but the basic shape of the programme is largely the same:

 • 10 sessions after school with an artist/artists